Guide - Intershop Commerce Platform Development

 2. Log in via LOGIN VIA OIDC PROVIDER and use your Intershop Azure account.

-3. On the following page, select your profile on the top left.
+3. On the following page, select your profile on the top right.

 4. Copy the CLI secret from the dialog.